nautobot/nautobot/docs/configuration/authentication/remote.md

 | `{'dcim.add_device': {}}` | Users can add devices, see note below |
 | `{'dcim.view_device': {"site__name__in":  ["HQ"]}}` | Users can view all devices in the HQ site |

-!!! note
+!!! warning
-    Permissions can be complicated, be careful when restricting permissions to also add any required prerequisite permissions.
-For example, when adding devices the device role, device type, site, and status fields are all required fields in order for the UI to function properly the user will also need view permissions for those fields as well or the corresponding field selections in the UI will be unavailable.
+    Permissions can be complicated!
+Be careful when restricting permissions to also add any required prerequisite permissions.

+    For example, when adding Devices the Device Role, Device Type, Site, and Status fields are all required fields in order for the UI to function properly.
+Users will also need view permissions for those fields or the corresponding field selections in the UI will be unavailable and potentially prevent objects from being able to be created or edited.

 The following example gives a user a reasonable amount of access to add devices to a single site (HQ in this case):